Word Artist-OrchestraConductor “Simultaneously paints word picture portraits while conducting a symphonic message” – L. Evans

 Failure to make a choice – leaving the choice to fate, luck, other people or events – is also a choice you can make.
 Choosing not to choose forfeits your personal power.

 In order to develop personal power, there are four steps to go through.
-You will start at the bottom of the chart and work upward, since that is how personal power is built.
+You will start at the bottom of the chart and work upward since that is how personal power is built.

-You always have a choice.
+a.
+CHOICE – You always have a choice.
 No matter what the situation in life, you always have the ability to make a choice.
 The more choices you can identify in any situation, the more personal power you have.
 One choice you make is the words you say and think.

-This means means the words and phrases we use.
+b.
+VOCABULARYThis means the words and phrases we use.
 There are two kinds of vocabulary: ORAL, what we say aloud; and SILENT, what we think to ourselves in our heads.
 The vocabulary you choose to say and think CREATES your attitudes.

-These are your feelings, your perceptions, your expectations, the way you view things.
+c.
+ATTITUDES These are your feelings, your perceptions, your expectations, the way you view things.
 Your attitude CREATES your actions.

-These are the things you do, your behaviors, and how you act.
+d.
+ACTIONS These are the things you do, your behaviors, and how you act.
 Your actions CREATE what you get in life.

 Therefore, the place to start building personal power is in choosing your oral and silent vocabulary.
 By the end of this course, you will be able to choose powerful vocabulary and control your attitudes; you will have the power to produce the actions that will allow you to get what you want in ways that maintain dignity and respect for yourself and others.